 Merino Country has developed a lightweight, easy-care 100% merino wool jersey fabric - MERINO KNIT.
 It currently comes in two weights with a silky finish.
-It does not shrink or change it’s quality characteristics after washing and it is a truly easy care product that can be worn on the skin with no irritation.
+Whilst there is some slight movement in the first wash (around 2%), it does not shrink or change it’s quality characteristics after washing and is a truly easy care product that can be worn on the skin with no irritation.
 It's machine washable and can be tumble dried.

 Fabrics come in different weights and construction types - our fabrics are mainly jersey knits which means they have stretch.
 Merino has natural elasticity and this natural stretch means that our clothing and underwear moves with your body... naturally!

 When comparing products and fabrics remember to ask for the weight (g/m2) and fabric construction type so that you are comparing apples with apples!!
 MK175 & MK275 are processed and manufactured by Merino Country for use in all our products.

 LIGHTWEIGHT - MK175 - 100% Merino Single Knit Jersey

 175 g/m2 - The weight of this fabric is approximately 175 grams per metre squared.
 We mainly use MK175 in our intimate apparel ie. jocks, boxers, shorts, womens lingerie and close fit t-shirts eg. long sleeve t's etc. It's a lightweight fabric with a fairly tight knit - great for the heat as well as the cold.
 There is no elastane or lycra in this fabric, we use the natural stretech of the merino fibre.

 HEAVYWEIGHT - MK275 - 100% Merino Double Knit Jersey